jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now we've hit the Great 2020 Pandemic.
 I don't need to inquire about your happiness anymore.
 If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frightening, thinking about what the future holds.

-For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, and political hatred in government.
+For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
-Over the years, Canadians and Americans have given Left and Right the levers of power, again and again.
+Over the years, Canadians and Americans gave Left and Right control of our government again and again.

 Yet, no matter which we choose, Main Street wasn't happy with the results.